Last Updated on September 15, 2021

 By the way, the Langham still stands at the top of Regent Street, a dowager from Victorian times.
 In its time, it was the place to stay and was frequented by such guests as Robert Browning, Mark Twain, and Henry Morton Stanley, the latter en route to Africa to find Dr. Livingstone.

 It’s been remodeled on the inside, but its outside is still precisely the same as it was when Doyle had dinner there – and when he returned many times after – 120 years ago.
 It also appears in a number of his books, making the hotel almost a shrine for Sherlockians.
+You can pass many places such as the Langham on a walk around London.

 Searching for the Sherlock Holmes Museum in London